Consumption in Singapore

 Singapore - Consumption

-FocusEconomics Consensus Forecast panelists expect GDP to grow 6.3% in 2021, which is unchanged from the previous month’s forecast, and 4.0% in 2022.
+FocusEconomics Consensus Forecast panelists see the economy expanding 4.1% in 2022, which is up 0.1 percentage points from the previous month’s forecast, and growing 3.3% in 2023.

 Singapore - Consumption Data